sumiya11/Groebner.jl/experimental/Benchmarks/README.md

 **Examples from Gleb Pogudin** (private communication).
 See also https://github.com/SciML/StructuralIdentifiability.jl/tree/master/examples.

+Systems are based on IO-equations from identifiability assessments of ODE models.

 A couple of these systems are special in a sense that input is a 100 mb file, and output is linear with simple coefficients.

 1. SIWR.